openstack/releases/doc/source/instructions.rst

 ``launchpad``
   The slug name of the launchpad project, suitable for use in URLs.

+``release-notes``
+  The URL to the published release notes for the deliverable for the series.

 ``releases``
   A list of the releases for the deliverable.